Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 ## Share custom URLs

-You can share custom Workspace URLs.
-The link can go directly to a particular screen, for example **Offline**, **Personal Files**, or **Tasks**.
+You can share custom Workspace links provided by the URL Schema functionality.
+The link can go directly to a particular folder or files, for example **Personal Files**, **Custom Folder**, or **File Preview**.

-1. Tap on the custom Workspace URL.
+1. Tap on the custom Workspace URL:

-2. You are prompted to open the link with a browser in iOS or Android launches the Mobile Workspace application.
+    * If you're using an iOS device, you're prompted to open the link with a browser.

-3. The link opens in the browser or application.
+    * If you're using an Android device, the Mobile Workspace application launches.
 You may need to log in, if prompted.

-    **Note:** File and URL access depends on permissions set in Workspace.
+2. Select a browser to view the content (for iOS):

-4. If using a browser, you will be asked to open in the Alfresco Mobile application (Alfresco Mobile Workspace) or download Mobile Workspace.
+    * On iOS, you're asked to open the link using the Alfresco Mobile application (Alfresco Mobile Workspace) or download Mobile Workspace from the App Store.
+    * On Android, you're redirected to the Play Store.

+3. Tap **Open in App** to view the content in the Mobile Workspace application (for iOS).

+> **Note:** File and URL access depends on permissions set in Mobile Workspace.